bbauska/W3Cx-5of5/README.md

 The simplest way to add JavaScript code in an HTML page is to use the &lt;script&gt;&hellip;&lt;/script&gt; element.

-**The code in this example is executed sequentially when the page is loaded**: the JavaScript code is executed before the browser could see the rest of the page (as the &lt;script&gt;&lt;/script&gt; is located before the &lt;body&gt;).
+<b>The code in this example is executed sequentially when the page is
+loaded</b>: the JavaScript code is executed before the browser could see the rest of the page (as the &lt;script&gt;&lt;/script&gt; is located before the &lt;body&gt;).